thyscall/toca-trainings/README.md

 - [ ] Database Data/Login - Store the following information:
   - user/player information (Name, email, phone, age)
   - training date
-  - performance evaluation
+  - coaching feedback
-- [ ] WebSocket Data - As a user books a training, it is added to their upcoming trainings
+- [ ] WebSocket Data - As a user completes a training, it is added to their training history

 ### Design Images